Kentucky Judge Timothy Nolan: Trump Campaign Manager, GOP Tea Party Supporter Guilty Of Sex Trafficking Youth

 Court records stated that Nolan “used money, drugs, housing, threats to call the probation office, and violent acts, as means to coerce, deceive and force the women to engage in commercial sexual activity.”
 Nolan was supposed to be sentenced to prison earlier in the year, but in March he fired his lawyers and attempted to withdraw his guilty plea during a bizarre court appearance.

-According to WLWT5, the charges involved underage sex trafficking so prosecutors read statements from teen victims, many of whom were less than 16 years old.
+According to WLWT5, the charges involved underage sex trafficking so prosecutors read statements from teen victims, many of whom were less than 16-years-old.

 “I find it hard to sleep some nights because certain images from my past encounters with Tim Nolan continue to haunt me,” Assistant Attorney General Barbara Whaley said as she read one victim’s letter.